 If you’ve been keeping your wallet locked away to save up for the highly anticipated Microsoft Surface Pro tablet, then this piece of news may make you bust that lock.
 According to The Verge, a company spokesperson has confirmed that the 64GB Surface Pro will only come with 23GB of usable storage out of the box, while the 128GB version will have 83GB of free space by default.

 So did all that space disappear to?
 It sees that they will be reserved for the Windows 8 install, built-in apps, and a recovery partition.
 That’s 41GB of reserved space on the basic Surface Pro model.
-Microsoft claims that more storage space can be acquired by moving the [...]
+Microsoft claims that more storage space can be acquired by [...]

 Up until the release of Sandy Bridge processors back in early 2011, overclocking was something generally reserved for only the most hardcore gamers and enthusiasts who wanted to push their systems to the limits.
 Overclocking required countless hours of tinkering and testing, which was generally a bit too complicated for mainstream users.